dioklecijan/vscode_docker/README.md

 Application should stop at the breakpoint.

-## Part 2: simplifying docker interaction
+## Part 2: Simplifying docker interaction

 If we change the source code, we need to stop and remove container, rebuild the image and start the container again: